gaschgithub/microrhythm-analysis/README.md

   https://orcd.co/hyperstesiagasch

 The analytical work documented here informed the rhythmic design strategies used in the album, which explores stylistic “sabor” through the synthesis of rhythmic prototypes from the studied genres.
+This flow between **analysis and creation** situates the project within a practice-based research paradigm, where computational tools support artistic inquiry.

 ---